stem-discord/public/STEM_Privacy_Policy.md

   - When issuing a command `eliza define` or equivalent, arguments are passed. `(C,A) viewed Public`
 * https://translate.googleapis.com/
   - When issuing a command `eliza tl` or equivalent, arguments are passed. `(C,A) viewed Public`
+* Emoji Statistics
+  - When you send a message with an emoji, Discord bot with id 713016704648872000 will log the type of emoji and the timestamp. `(C,A,P) viewed public`
+* Dyno
+  - Logs various statistics.
+Please refer to [Dyno's Privacy Policy](https://dyno.gg)

 ## II.
 Use of Information